Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Concluding Remarks

 The GQME-based quantum algorithm proposed herein substantially expands the range of open quantum systems that can be simulated on a quantum computer.
-We demonstrated the applicability and versatility of the algorithm with the implementations on the IBM QASM quantum simulator and IBM quantum computers.
+In this paper, we demonstrated the applicability and versatility of the algorithm by using it to simulate the dynamics of electronic populations within the benchmark spin-boson model on the IBM QASM quantum simulator and IBM quantum computers.